Interview Coding Challenges for Technical Assessment of High-Performing Engineers

 Java interview coding questions

 Instead of Fizzbuzz, you could ask questions about their experience with specific projects.
 Java is a widely popular programming language.
 Companies that are looking for skills in Java code also have a wide selection of interview coding challenges, in this case challenges related to Java code snippets and their application.
-Here are four common Java code questions in Java tests:
+Here are four common technical interview questions in Java:

 - Write a Java program to replace certain characters from String like public String replace(String str, char ch).